cmatKhan/genomics/assignment2/README_assignment2.txt

     p = .0000071509, which passes our typical p < .05 to conclude that this result is statistically significant

 {one-tailed or two-tailed}
     two tailed.
-The brain specific genes may be both over or under enriched.
+The brain specific genes may be either over or under enriched.

 {Show Me the, ehh, Calculation}
     (20 -C- 10)(3/30)^10(1-(3/30)^10 -- 20 choose 10, times the probability of a gene being annotated for brain function,